orb-lang/helm/doc/md/rainbuf.md

 ### Structure

 Rainbufs are database-shaped.
-The simplest ``r.idEst = Rainbuf`` is an array of strings, with a second array, keyed as ``r.disp``, showing the expected displacement of the string: That is, how far left (positive) or right (negative) the cursor is expected to move on a given print.
+The simplest ``r.idEst = Rainbuf`` is an array of strings, with a second array, keyed as ``r.wid``, showing the expected displacement of the string: That is, how far left (positive) or right (negative) the cursor is expected to move on a given print.